Language Runtime Support Policy

 The deprecation period of Catalyst’s support for a language version begins right after the deprecation announcement is made.
 The deprecation period of a runtime in Catalyst will last for one year.
 For example, if the deprecation announcement was made on October 1, 2021, the deprecation period will last until October 1, 2022.

-You will be able to create and update functions in the deprecation period, and work with your existing Catalyst functions of that version unhindered.
-However, you must use this period to upgrade all your functions in your Catalyst applications to the latest stable version of the programming environment.
+You will be able to create and update serverless entities in the deprecation period, and work with your existing Catalyst serverless entities of that version unhindered.
+However, you must use this period to upgrade all your serverless entities in your Catalyst applications to the latest stable version of the programming environment.

 Phase 3: Retirement Period